self-actuated/actuated/README.md

 ## Building containers on self-hosted runners is slow and insecure

 Most solutions that use containers for running Docker or Kubernetes in CI have very poor security boundaries.
 They require either privileged containers (root on the host), a shared Docker socket (root on the host), third-party tools which don't integrate well and still require root to mount folders, or user namespaces which come with their own limitations.
+We're looking squarely at you: [actions-controller-runtime](https://github.com/actions-runner-controller/actions-runner-controller), Jenkins and GitLab.

 ## Management is a nightmare

 Self-hosted CI runners are continually out of date, and require fine-tuning to get all the right packages in place and Kernel modules to build containers and cloud-native software.
 You'll also have to spend extra time making sure builds don't conflict, and that they can't cause side effects to system-level packages.
 What if you need two different version of some software?

 If you haven't felt this pain yet, then perhaps you're blissfully unaware or are not updating your packages?

+> Are you [running privileged containers](https://learn.snyk.io/lessons/container-runs-in-privileged-mode/kubernetes/) for CI in your organisation?
+Are you sharing a Docker Socket (just as bad!)?
+Are you running [Docker in Docker (DIND)](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)? 🙈

 ## Self-managed runners are inefficient and overprovisioned